 13.14.1 Service Description

 VAT Public Transportation Training teaches customers essential skills for traveling by the customer's preferred mode of public transportation in the customer's community.
 Destinations can include school, work sites, and an independent living center.
+This service cannot be provided remotely.

 The vocational adjustment trainer creates and facilitates the training curriculum and lesson plans with various instructional approaches that include, but are not limited to: